The Times They Are a-Changin' (Bob Dylan album): Legacy

 It was voted number 378 in the third edition of Colin Larkin's All Time Top 1000 Albums (2000).

-Clinton Heylin wrote: "in less than six months [Dylan] had turned full circle from the protest singer who baited Paul Nelson into someone determined to write only songs that 'speak for me' … Dylan's ambitions as a writer for the page … may have been further fed at the end of December when he met renowned beat poet Allen Ginsberg, author of Howl and Kaddish."
+Clinton Heylin wrote: "in less than six months [Dylan] had turned full circle from the protest singer who baited Paul Nelson into someone determined to write only songs that 'speak for me' [...]
+Dylan's ambitions as a writer for the page [...] may have been further fed at the end of December when he met renowned beat poet Allen Ginsberg, author of Howl and Kaddish."
 Dylan was already familiar with Ginsberg's work.
 By now, beat poetry and French symbolists had become an enormous influence on Dylan's work, as Dylan "passed from immediate folk sources to a polychrome of literary styles".
-In an interview taken in 1985, Dylan said that he didn't start writing poetry until he was out of high school: "I was eighteen or so when I discovered Ginsberg, Gary Snyder, Philip Whalen, Frank O'Hara and those guys.
+In an interview taken in 1985, Dylan said that he did not start writing poetry until he was out of high school: "I was eighteen or so when I discovered Ginsberg, Gary Snyder, Philip Whalen, Frank O'Hara and those guys.
 Then I went back and started reading the French guys, Rimbaud and François Villon."

-Many critics took note of the stark pessimism on The Times They Are a-Changin', which NPR's Tim Riley later described as "'Masters of War' stretched out into a concept album" due to its "social preening and black-and-white moralism".
+Many critics took note of the stark pessimism on The Times They Are a-Changin, which NPR's Tim Riley later described as "'Masters of War' stretched out into a concept album" due to its "social preening and black-and-white moralism".

 By the time the album was released in February 1964, Dylan was already entering a new phase in his career, pulling further away from his popular image as a protest singer.

 The album was re-released in 2010 with new liner notes by Greil Marcus.